 On the database, you might need the following configuration updates:

 Not all the listed changes are required, and none might be required.
 Requirements depend on your security schema, where you installed SQL Server, and how you expect users to connect to the database and run external scripts.
-Additional troubleshooting tips can be found here: Upgrade and installation FAQ
+Additional installation guidance can be found here: Install SQL Server Machine Learning Services

-Now that you have everything working, you might also want to optimize the server to support machine learning, or install pretrained models.
+You might also want to optimize the server to support machine learning with R or install pretrained models.

 Add more worker accounts

 If you think you might use R heavily, or if you expect many users to be running scripts concurrently, you can increase the number of worker accounts that are assigned to the Launchpad service.
-For more information, see Modify the user account pool for SQL Server Machine Learning Services.
+For more information, see Scale concurrent execution of external scripts in SQL Server Machine Learning Services.